libxsmm/libxsmm/README.md

 #### Linux perf
 There is both basic (`perf map`) and extended support (`jitdump`) when profiling an application, which is using LIBXSMM.

-* The basic support can be enabled at compile-time with PERF=1 along with SYM=1 (or DBG=1) using:
+* The basic support can be enabled at compile-time with PERF=1 (implies SYM=1) using:
-`make PERF=1 SYM=1`
+`make PERF=1`
 At runtime of the application, a map-file ('jit-*pid*.map') is generated ('/tmp' directory).
 This file is automatically read by "perf", and enriches the information about unknown code such as JIT'ted kernels.
-* The support for "jitdump" can be enabled by supplying JITDUMP when making the library:
+* The support for "jitdump" can be enabled by supplying JITDUMP (implies PERF=1) when making the library:
-`make PERF=1 SYM=1 JITDUMP=/path/to/linux-kernel/tools/perf/util`
+`make JITDUMP=/path/to/linux-kernel/tools/perf/util`
 At runtime of the application, a dump-file ('jit-*pid*.dump') is generated ('/tmp' directory) which includes additional information about JIT'ted kernels (such as addresses, symbol names, code size, and the code itself).
 The dump file can be injected into 'perf.data' (using `perf inject -j`), and it enables an annotated view of the assembly in perf's report (requires a reasonably recent version of perf).

 **NOTE**: the extended support (jitdump) requires the 'jitdump.h' header file, which is part of the Linux kernel sources (under 'tools/perf/util').
 This header file is provided under the GPLv2 license.